MSU students, faculty, staff and local community members:

 Be patient and be safe.
 Do not self-deploy into a disaster area.
 We know you want to help in any way possible, but you must wait until first responders announce that the affected area is safe to enter and that volunteer opportunities have been identified.

 Donate cash.
 What most communities need is money, not things.
 A cash donation to a recognized national nonprofit or a disaster relief organization is the most effective donation you can make because it offers the most flexibility in getting the most-needed resources.
 If you donate goods, organizations will have to spend time, money and volunteer power to sort and store donations.
 This can be problematic, especially when storage facilities are sometimes being used as shelters.
-For a list of major nonprofits active in disaster relief, visit the National Voluntary Organizations Active in Disaster's website at https://www.nvoad.org/voad-members/national-members.
-To obtain more specific information about disaster relief organizations in the affected area, view the affected State's Emergency Management website.
+For a list of major nonprofits active in disaster relief, visit the National Voluntary Organizations Active in Disaster's website at https://www.nvoad.org.
+The Mississippi Secretary of State’s Office also is a resource for information on giving to charities.
+View more information at Check Your Charity.pdf (ms.gov).

-If you would like to support MSU students who have been affected by Hurricane Sally, you can consider making a donation to the MSU Student Relief Fund.
-The MSU Student Relief Fund is built with private gifts and is designed to help those members of the student body affected with day-to-day crises or displaced by catastrophic disasters such as Hurricane Sally.
-You can donate and view more information at http://www.msufoundation.com/studentrelief.
+If you would like to support MSU students who have been affected by the recent hurricane, consider making a donation to the MSU Student Relief Fund.
+The MSU Student Relief Fund is built with private gifts and is designed to help those members of the student body affected with day-to-day crises or displaced by catastrophic disasters.
+You can donate and view more information at www.msufoundation.com/studentrelief.